micttyoid/articles/data/blog/2025/4/rules-of-ludo.md

 ## Forwardability

+The forwardability is a state of pawn on square or a Pair, determined per roll of dice.
+This heavily affects the dynamic of Ludo by such as moving a pawn, splitting a pair, or preventing one from entering its destination.

+The majority of the rules is explained in terms of forwardability.

 The forwardability is defined by following:

 1. If the value of die is more than the number of squares left to a pawn on